Azure-Samples/explore-iot-operations/samples/context-app-dotnet/ReadMe.md

 This application reads from a endpoint that could be either a HTTP endpoint or a SQL endpoint and inserts the data to State Store which is running as a part of MQTT broker.
 The application has 2 parts:
 1. A sample Node.js Service (just for testing)
-2. Context App for State Store in C#
+2. Contextual App for State Store in C#

 ## 1: A sample Node.js Service (just for testing)